Trymintrgb/MHH_task4/README.md

 Copy code
 python3 -m pytest -vv test_Deadlock.py::test_001
 🖼️ Result Image (Insert Your Output Here)
-Upload your result image into the repository (for example into a folder called assets/) and place the line below after replacing the path with your actual image:
+Upload your result image to the repository (e.g., into assets/result.png) then reference it like this:

 md
 Copy code
 ![Deadlock Detection Result](assets/result.png)
-Or use a raw GitHub link if you prefer.